-In December 2007, the FASB issued SFAS No. 160, "Noncontrolling Interests in Consolidated Financial Statements," which amends Accounting Research Bulletin No. 51, "Consolidated Financial Statements," to improve the relevance, comparability, and transparency of the financial information that a reporting entity provides in its consolidated financial statements.
-SFAS No. 160 establishes accounting and reporting standards that require the ownership interests in subsidiaries not held by the parent to be clearly identified, labeled and presented in the consolidated statement of financial position within equity, but separate from the parent's equity.
-This statement also requires the amount of consolidated net income attributable to the parent and to the non-controlling interest to be clearly identified and presented on the face of the consolidated statement of income.
+In December 2007, the FASB issued a new pronouncement regarding noncontrolling interests (formerly SFAS No. 160, "Noncontrolling Interests in Consolidated Financial Statements") to improve the relevance, comparability, and transparency of the financial information that a reporting entity provides in its consolidated financial statements.
+This pronouncement, found under FASB ASC Topic 810, establishes accounting and reporting standards that require the ownership interests in subsidiaries not held by the parent to be clearly identified, labeled and presented in the consolidated statement of financial position within equity, but separate from the parent's equity.
+This pronouncement also requires the amount of consolidated net income attributable to the parent and to the non-controlling interest to be clearly identified and presented on the face of the consolidated statement of income.
 Changes in a parent's ownership interest while the parent retains its controlling financial interest must be accounted for consistently, and when a subsidiary is deconsolidated, any retained non-controlling equity investment in the former subsidiary must be initially measured at fair value.
 The gain or loss on the deconsolidation of the subsidiary is measured using the fair value of any non-controlling equity investment.
-The statement also requires entities to provide sufficient disclosures that clearly identify and distinguish between the interests of the parent and the interests of the non-controlling owners.
-This statement applies prospectively to all entities that prepare consolidated financial statements and applies prospectively for fiscal years, and interim periods within those fiscal years, beginning on or after December 15, 2008.
-The Company's adoption of SFAS No. 160 on January 1, 2009 did not materially affect its financial position or results of operations, other than reclassifying the noncontrolling interest in Symphony Icon to equity for all periods presented.
+The pronouncement also requires entities to provide sufficient disclosures that clearly identify and distinguish between the interests of the parent and the interests of the non-controlling owners.
+This pronouncement applies prospectively to all entities that prepare consolidated financial statements and applies prospectively for fiscal years, and interim periods within those fiscal years, beginning on or after December 15, 2008.
+The Company's adoption of this pronouncement on January 1, 2009 did not materially affect its financial position or results of operations, other than reclassifying the noncontrolling interest in Symphony Icon to equity for all periods presented.

-In December 2007, the FASB ratified Emerging Issues Task Force ("EITF") Issue No. 07-01, "Accounting for Collaborative Arrangements," which provides guidance on how the parties to a collaborative agreement should account for costs incurred and revenue generated on sales to third parties, how sharing payments pursuant to a collaboration agreement should be presented in the income statement and certain related disclosure requirements.
-The adoption of EITF No. 07-01 did not have an effect on the Company's financial position or results of operations, other than requiring additional disclosures.
+In December 2007, the FASB ratified a new pronouncement regarding collaborative arrangements (formerly Emerging Issues Task Force Issue No. 07-01, "Accounting for Collaborative Arrangements"), which provides guidance on how the parties to a collaborative agreement should account for costs incurred and revenue generated on sales to third parties, how sharing payments pursuant to a collaboration agreement should be presented in the income statement and certain related disclosure requirements.
+The adoption of this pronouncement, found under FASB ASC Topic 808, did not have an effect on the Company's financial position or results of operations, other than requiring additional disclosures.
 Most of the required disclosures were included in the Company's annual report on Form 10-K for the year ended December 31, 2008.
-See note 12, "Collaboration and License Agreements," for additional required disclosures.
+See note 11, "Collaboration and License Agreements," for additional required disclosures.